stablekernel/aqueduct/source/docs/http/structure.md

   return router;
 }
 ```

-(In Aqueduct 2.2.1 and below, a `RequestController` that removes a request from the channel in this way must be the last request controller in the channel.)

 This technique is valuable when Aqueduct can't do something you want it to do or when using [websockets](websockets.md).